Visual issues - frequently asked questions

 Many of the difficulties might not show up in a standard eye test.
 For example you might be able to read the line of text shown to you but you might not be able to sustain this over a full page of text without difficulties.

 The person you go to must be a fully qualified Optometrist/Orthoptist.
-They must be able to assess for a number of different difficulties, many of which will give similar symptoms.
-If they are not a specialist in reading difficulties they will be able to suggest someone in your area who has done additional training in dyslexia and reading difficulties.
+They must be able to assess for a number of difficulties, many of which will give similar symptoms.
+If they are not a specialist in reading difficulties they will be able to suggest someone who has done additional training in dyslexia and reading difficulties.

 Following the eye test, an Optometrist might carry out additional tests, prescribe lenses and if necessary refer you for further tests or treatment with an Orthoptist or other professional.